Dispersive Landau levels and valley currents in strained graphene nanoribbons: Introduction

-The purpose of this paper is to describe an alternative and perhaps simpler way to generate valley currents in monolayer graphene subjected to non-uniform elastic strain.
-It is well known that elastic strain can be used to tailor the electronic properties of graphene (for a recent review, see Refs.~[\onlinecite{Amorim2016},\onlinecite{Si2016}]) -- the most dramatic example being the creation of uniform pseudomagnetic fields~\cite{Manes2007, Guinea2009, Low2010, Guinea2010_bending, deJuan2013, Manes2013, Zhu2015, Settnes2016} which lead to Dirac pseudo-Landau levels (pLLs)~\cite{Guinea2009}.
-This effect was first observed in local STM measurements of graphene ``nanobubbles" grown on a platinum substrate~\cite{Levy2010}, and more recently in momentum space using ARPES~\cite{Nigge2019}.
-In this work, we show how strain can lead to \emph{equilibrium} valley currents in graphene nanoribbons.
+The goal of this paper is to describe an alternative way to generate valley currents in monolayer graphene subjected to non-uniform elastic strain.
+It is well known that elastic strain can be used to tailor the electronic properties of graphene~\cite{Amorim2016,Si2016,Naumis2017}-- the most dramatic example being the creation of uniform pseudomagnetic fields~\cite{Manes2007, Guinea2009, Low2010, Guinea2010_bending, deJuan2013, Manes2013, Zhu2015, Settnes2016} which lead to Dirac pseudo-Landau levels (pLLs)~\cite{Guinea2009}.
+This effect was first observed in scanning tunneling microscopy (STM) measurements of graphene ``nanobubbles" grown on a platinum substrate~\cite{Levy2010}.
+Subsequent experimental work confirmed this result\cite{Yeh2011,Lu2012,Li2015,Liu2018}, including a recent momentum space observation of pLLs using angle-resolved photoemission (ARPES)~\cite{Nigge2019}.
+In this work, we show how strain can lead to equilibrium valley currents in graphene nanoribbons through the formation of \emph{dispersive} pLLs.